growthbook/growthbook-js/README.md

 })
 ```

-To use, you would put the user in the experiment and get the variation back.
+To use, you would put the user in the experiment and get the assigned variation back.

 ```ts
 const {variation} = user.experiment("my-branching-experiment");